Jaisalmer in Jeopardy

 Sue Carpenter (Founder)

-Writer, photographer and the charity’s founder Sue (pictured right with HH The Maharawal of Jaisalmer) first visited Jaisalmer in 1984 but it was during her second trip in 1994 – just after the devastating monsoon of 1993 – that she became aware of the crisis facing Jaisalmer.
+Writer, photographer and the charity’s founder Sue first visited Jaisalmer in 1984 but it was during her second trip in 1994 – just after the devastating monsoon of 1993 – that she became aware of the crisis facing Jaisalmer.
 Her campaign to raise international awareness about Jaisalmer started on her return to Britain and the charity was established in 1996.
 Achievements during her Chairmanship include:

 • Instigating JiJ’s first two projects in the Fort